Halifax College, York

-Halifax College is the largest college of the University of York.
-It was founded in 2001 and is named after Edward Frederick Lindley Wood, the 1st Earl of Halifax.
+Halifax College is a constituent college of the University of York.
+Founded in 2001, the college was named after Edward Wood, 1st Earl of Halifax and is the largest college at York by number of students.

 The college is situated to the south of the main campus, next to the village of Heslington and the university sports fields.

 The college is linked between both main university campuses via the UB1 shuttle bus.

 In 2006/07, Halifax College won the university's College Sport Championship; and successfully held onto the title in the 2007/08 and 2008/09 seasons.
 They regained the title in the 2010/11 season.

 History

 In the 1990s the university began to rapidly expand, almost doubling in size from 4,300 to 8,500 students; the expansion of student numbers resulted in the creation of more accommodation by the university which was named Halifax Court.
 The first blocks of Halifax College which formed Ingram, Irwin, Younger, Lindley and Wood Courts were built in the summer of 1996.
 The members of Halifax Court were members of other colleges however soon formed their own Junior Common Room; the lack of any tie between the campus, colleges, and the houses in Halifax Court led the members form their own Junior Common Room and to demands that Halifax Court be given full college status.
 In 2002 Halifax Court was made a full College of the university and was renamed as 'Halifax College'.

 The location of the buildings – at the back of the existing (1970s built) St Lawrence Court (used at the time almost exclusively for post-graduate and foreign students) – meant that even the student union paid little attention to the students, despite them forming the largest group at the university.

 Halifax Court residents were the first to pay differential rents on their accommodation and lets were a mandatory 38 weeks.
 All others students, whether in the newer James College blocks or the very dated Derwent blocks paid the same rate.
 Despite this, accommodation in Halifax in 1997 was £38 a week – £6 more than the rest of campus but still one of the lowest rents in the country.